Bertoid1311/B7094/README.md

     Set Boot=B3
     Press Clear
     Set SenSw 1 ON

+Note that, except for tape unit B3, which we haven't yet done anything with, the other 3 tapes show "Posn: 0" and "Size: 1".
+This is because the BCD tapes were all created (by "TextLoad Save") with a single P7B Tape Mark (EOF, or End of File; byte Hex 8F), and the binary SCRATCH tape was created with a single 0 byte.
+You can see the EOFs in BCD mode of the Tape Viewer (as '~'), but Binary mode shows nothing (a single byte would be a very Short Word indeed!).
+The "read/write heads" of all the drives are still, however, pointing at the first byte position of the tape image file ("Posn: 0", counting from 0 offset).

 (4) On the Tape Drives window, in the Tape Unit panel for B3, click the 'Opn' button, and navigate to ..\Files\Tapes.
 Open tape image file "KSYS61.BIN".